-If you are a "probationary teacher", "paraprofessional", "secretary", even "Assistant Principal", then you have no property right to your job, and that label means that you can be displaced easier and are probably easy to order around, because you have no job protections.
+If you are a "probationary teacher", "paraprofessional", "secretary", even "Assistant Principal" or you have worked for the DOE for three years or less and do not have tenure, then you have no property right to your job, and that label means that you can be displaced easier and are probably easy to order around, because you have no job protections.
 You are expected to go after anyone targeted in the "tenured" group.

 "ATRs" are, according to the DOE, people who have been discarded from their full-time employment as classroom teachers or Guidance Counselors for some reason - which no one at the DOE is going to try to figure out.
 This is when labels get slippery.
 There is a new policy invented by some nameless DOE chief of something who made it impossible for an employee to go back to his/her school or position after not being terminated at 3020-a because "that is the way it is".
 Thus all teachers who are not terminated at 3020-a become ATRs and are still tenured.
 There is still no category for these people to be contractually evaluated.
 No one is talking about this, and the UFT is not fixing it, either.